Sitting Too Much? Try Microbreaks and Outdoor Time for Better Health

 Now, it’s time to think about getting outside.

-A substantial body of research affirms the numerous health benefits of spending time in natural settings: walking in woods or urban parks, canoeing down a river, tending a vegetable garden, meandering along a coastline or a lakeshore.
+A substantial body of research affirms the numerous health benefits of spending time in natural settings, such as walking in woods or urban parks, canoeing down a river, tending a vegetable garden, or meandering along a coastline or lakeshore.

 Researchers have found that spending time in nature strengthens a person’s immune system, reduces stress hormones, lowers blood pressure, and improves social interactions.
-Furthermore, it may improve learning and increase empathy.
+Furthermore, it may enhance learning and increase empathy.

-Even a dose of 5 minutes outdoors increases our sense of well-being.
-Try a short stroll or what I call slow walking.
+Even a brief 5-minute dose of outdoor time increases our sense of well-being.
+Try a short stroll, or what I call slow walking.

 Interestingly, green spaces such as parks and community gardens in urban residential environments seem to reduce crime (especially gun violence), decrease domestic violence, stimulate positive social interactions, and strengthen family connections.